pesteller/Intro2Bioinfo_course/docs/index.md

-# Part I. Basics of bash
+# Part I. Basics of bash -WITH ANSWERS-
 *Materials created by [Marina Álvarez](https://github.com/maralest) and [Paula Esteller](https://github.com/pesteller).*

 In this practical part we will be analysing human RNA-seq expression data from the [GTEx consortium (version 8)](https://gtexportal.org/home/) using basic bash commands.
 For that we first need to download the [data](https://github.com/pesteller/Intro2Bioinfo_course/blob/main/GTEx_v8_gene_median_tpm.gct) from which we will be working on.